dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 ---

-## PostgreSQL and pgAdmin4
+## MongoDB and mongo-express

-In this post, we'll use [PostgreSQL](https://www.postgresql.org/) as our database and [pgAdmin4](https://www.pgadmin.org/) for our database admin tool to complete our local development setup.
+In this post, we'll use [MongoDB](https://www.mongodb.com/) as our database and [mongo-express](https://github.com/mongo-express/mongo-express) for our database admin tool to complete our local development setup.

 Let's update our `docker-compose.yml` to include their respective docker images: